kuldip5384/Data-Analyst/README.md

-# Data-Analyst
 🛒 Online Retail Data Analysis Project

-This project focuses on analyzing an online retail dataset to extract meaningful business insights.
-The analysis explores customer behavior, sales performance, and product trends using data cleaning, SQL, Python, and visualization tools.
+This project analyzes an online retail dataset to uncover valuable business insights related to customer behavior, sales performance, and product trends.
+The goal is to transform raw transactional data into meaningful insights using data cleaning, SQL, Python, and visualization tools.

-The objective is to transform raw transactional data into actionable insights that support data-driven decision-making.